odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 };
 ```

-Now open your website, e.g. http://localhost and you should see the message `Hello, World!`.
+Now open the URL, e.g. `http://localhost` and you should see the message `Hello, World!`.

 ### Creating a JSON Response